natbates/natbates/README.md

 Heya, Im Nathaniel - A front end developer for Hastings Direct.

 Projects in Progress:
-- Poll.io
+- Polls
-- The Memory Atlas
+- Event Organiser

 About Me: